Are You, Your Family and Business Prepared?

 - Park City Municipal Hotline -

 The Park City Emergency Hotline is 435-615-5999.
 When there is a significant emergency in the community, the Emergency Operations Center (EOC) will either staff this line with operators or place a recorded message for community members.
-When this number is not being used, it transfers your call to the main Park City switchboard.

-- Reverse 911© Emergency Notification System -
+- Emergency Mass Notification System - Park City Alert Registration -

 The Utah Special Needs Registry is available at no cost to the following individuals and provides a method for local cities and counties to know where citizens live that may need additional help during an emergency or disaster.
 Please take advantage of this confidential service if one of the following applies: